 A Rottweiler Golden Retriever mix needs a diet high in protein and low in carbohydrates.
 The amount of dog food should be based on your pet's age, size, activity level, and health.

-Most Golden-Rottweiler mixes eat 3 cups of high-quality kibble spread over three meals a day.
+Most Golden-Rottweiler mixes eat 3 cups of high-quality kibble spread over three meals daily.

 As this breed is prone to bloat and obesity, avoid overfeeding your dog by not leaving food out when it's not time to eat or simply sticking to a routine.

-After your Golden Rottweiler has been fed, make sure he does not engage in any physical activity for the next hour as this can lead to joint problems later in life.
+After your Golden Rottweiler has been fed, ensure he does not engage in any physical activity for the next hour, as this can lead to joint problems later in life.